(January 21, 1927 – October 30, 2011)

 Uncle Bill used to come over to the farm to get grease on his hands…..I think he missed having a garage to work in.
 My mental image of Uncle Bill is the smell of grease, his overall’s, a dirty tool and a dirty rag in his hands, and a huge toothy grin on his face.
 He looked like he had a great big secret that he just couldn’t wait to share.
 Uncle Bill, you will be missed.

-Tribute from great-niece Debbie (Slusarenko) Merritt
+Tribute to Bill Melnechuk by great-niece, Debbie (Slusarenko) Merritt

 We have been blessed with such a loving family.
 No matter what happens, there is always love and support in great supply.